-- (1) There shall be the following commissions of the Association, viz: an Athletics Commission, a Campus Culture Commission, a Student Affairs Commission and a Student Publicity Commission. - (2) The President of the Association shall designate a chairperson of each commission.
+- (1) There shall be the following commissions of the Association, viz: an Athletics Commission, a Campus Culture Commission, a Student Affairs Commission and a Student Publicity Commission. and a Student Activities Commission. - (2) The President of the Association shall designate a chairperson of each commission.
 The chairperson of each commission shall designate a vice-chairperson.
 The chairperson of each commission shall be the presiding officer thereof and the vice-chairperson shall be its secretary.
-Each commission member shall have one vote. - (3) Each commission shall have no fewer than three nor more than seven members.
+At the discretion of the President, Advisor, and Association a student volunteer may be designated to a commission.
+Each commission member shall have one vote, with the exception of the student volunteer. - (3) Each commission shall have no fewer than three nor more than seven members.
 No more than two members of each commission may be Senate Members.
-No student shall serve concurrently on more than two commissions. - (4) The chairperson of each commission appointed under this title shall have the power to appoint temporary assistants to the commission, Title I of this resolution notwithstanding. - (5) Each commission of the Association may establish under its own authority reasonable procedure governing the operation of its respective activities, provided such procedures do not conflict with the Constitution and rules of the Association. - (6) The Athletics Commission shall help coordinate an intramural athletic program and perform such other duties related to campus athletics assigned to it by the President. - (7) The Campus Culture Commission shall conduct art shows and musical productions in cooperation with the Dean of Student Affairs & Enrollment Services and perform other duties related to campus culture assigned to it by the President. - (8) The Student Activities Commission shall conduct Basketball Homecoming, Arab Sweetheart Coronation, and perform other duties related to student activities assigned by the President.
+No student shall serve concurrently on more than two commissions. - (4) The chairperson of each commission appointed under this title shall have the power to appoint temporary assistants to the commission, Title I of this resolution notwithstanding. - (5) Each commission of the Association may establish under its own authority reasonable procedure governing the operation of its respective activities, provided such procedures do not conflict with the Constitution and rules of the Association. - (6) The Athletics Commission shall help coordinate an intramural athletic program and perform such other duties related to campus athletics assigned to it by the President.

-- (9) The Student Affairs Commission shall conduct Freshman and general student orientation to the campus, implement the awards policy of the Association and perform other duties related to student affairs assigned by the President. - (10) The Student Publicity Commission shall organize and maintain an official calendar of student activities, publicize the activities of the Association both on and off campus and perform other duties related to student publicity assigned by the President. - (11) The President of the Association may establish ad hoc commissions of the Association for a period not to exceed one calendar year under the authority of this resolution, provided that such commissions are organized in the manner set forth herein. - (12) Each commission of the Senate may request the advisory service of a faculty or staff member who will be allowed to vote on the commission.
+- (7) The Campus Culture Commission shall conduct art shows and musical productions in cooperation with the Dean of Student Affairs & Enrollment Services and perform other duties related to campus culture assigned to it by the President. - (8) The Student Activities Commission shall conduct campus events designated and perform other duties related to student activities assigned by the President. - (9) The Student Affairs Commission shall conduct Freshman and general student orientation to the campus, implement the awards policy of the Association and perform other duties related to student affairs assigned by the President. - (10) The Student Publicity Commission shall organize and maintain an official calendar of student activities, publicize the activities of the Association both on and off campus and perform other duties related to student publicity assigned by the President. - (11) The President of the Association may establish ad hoc commissions of the Association for a period not to exceed one calendar year under the authority of this resolution, provided that such commissions are organized in the manner set forth herein. - (12) Each commission of the Senate may request the advisory service of a faculty or staff member who will be allowed to vote on the commission.
 The Dean of Student Affairs & Enrollment Services is advisor to all commissions.